All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 For Men

 Male sexual health depends heavily on vascular function, testosterone levels, and nitric oxide signaling.
-Erectile dysfunction is often an early indicator of endothelial dysfunction, meaning the blood vessel lining is not working properly.
+Erectile dysfunction is often an early indicator of endothelial dysfunction, meaning the blood vessel lining isn't working properly.
 GHK-Cu's vascular repair and endothelial support properties are directly relevant here.

-Additionally, the inflammatory suppression of testosterone is a well-documented phenomenon.
-Men with elevated CRP, IL-6, or TNF-alpha levels frequently have lower testosterone.
+The inflammatory suppression of testosterone is a well-documented phenomenon.
+Men with improved CRP, IL-6, or TNF-alpha levels frequently have lower testosterone.
 By reducing these inflammatory markers, GHK-Cu may help create conditions that support healthier testosterone levels without directly altering hormone production.

 Oxidative stress is another significant contributor to male sexual dysfunction.
 ROS damage to the smooth muscle cells of the corpus cavernosum impairs the relaxation response needed for erection.
 GHK-Cu's upregulation of SOD and other antioxidant enzymes may help protect this tissue.